 Michael Carter is the Enterprise Manager for Media and Telemedicine Systems at Partners HealthCare System.
 As a senior leader within the Information Systems department, Mike oversees the development and maintenance of solutions being used in Partners’ hospitals including Brigham and Women's and MGH.
 Mike oversees the Partners Collaborative Media team, which is the delivery arm behind the development and integration of Telehealth systems within the organizations core systems such as the electronic medical record, billing, and patient portal.

-Lauren M. Lawrence is a TeleHealth Project Manager who is responsible for implementing and managing the Virtual Consult and Virtual Visit programs.
-Lauren obtained both her BA and M.Ed from DePaul University in Chicago.
+Lauren M. Lawrence is a Senior Project Manager who is responsible for implementing and managing Virtual Consult and Virtual Visit programs, while overseeing the marketing and branding efforts across the Center for TeleHealth.
 Prior to joining the MGH TeleHealth Department, Lauren was a teacher in the Chicago Public School system and spent 8 years managing large-scale programs and marketing platforms in the media industry.

-Mike Sullivan is the MGH TeleHealth Engineer, providing technical support for Virtual Visits and Virtual Consults.
+Mike Sullivan is the MGH Center for TeleHealth Engineer, providing technical support for Virtual Visits and Virtual Consults.
 Prior to joining MGH TeleHealth, Mike supported the North Shore Medical Center as a member of their Help Desk.
 Mike also spent 20 years in Radio Broadcasting as a Producer, Studio Engineer, IT Tech and On-Air Talent.